-- b Enter the following network information as provided by your network administrator (all fields are required): - IP Address The IP address of the interface. - Netmask The network mask of the interface. - Gateway The gateway IP address.
-(The gateway for a directly connected interface is the IP address.)
+- You must specify a valid Default Gateway in the General section.
+In addition, the external host IP must be on the same subnet as the Default Gateway to ensure external communication. - 4 Enter the following network information as provided by your network administrator (all fields are required): - IP Address The IP address of the interface. - Netmask The network mask of the interface. - Gateway The gateway of the DXi4000.
+(This is usually not the same as the default gateway.) - 5 If necessary, specify NAT (Network Address Translation) settings for the interface: